doodybrains/hand-coding-round-robin/README.md

 ## post-workshop resources

-to put your website on the world wide web (for free!) you can follow these guides:
+to put your website on the world wide web with GitHub you can follow this guide:

 `GitHub`
 1. Create a new repository
+2. Enable gh-pages in the Settings tab
-2. Click upload new file button
+3. Click upload new file button
-3. Name the file index.html
+4. Name the file index.html
-4. Copy and paste the contents of your index.html
+5. Copy and paste the contents of your file (your-name.html) into this new index.html file
-5. Commit the changes directly to master
+6. Commit the changes directly to master
-6. Enable gh-pages in the Settings tab

-`Beaker Browser + Hashbase.io`
-1. Download and install Beaker Browser here
-2. tbd
-3. tbd

-`Netlify`
-1. tbd
-2. tbd
-3. tbd
+7. You should now be able to see your live site at the link provided by gh-page in the Settings tab.